navindex/ci4-authx/README.md

 ## 5. Overview

-When first installed, **Navindex:Auth** is setup to provide all of the basic authentication services for you, including new user registration, login/logout, and forgotten password flows.
+When first installed, **Navindex:AuthX** is setup to provide all of the basic authentication services for you, including new user registration, login/logout, and forgotten password flows.

 "Remember Me" functionality is turned off by default though it can be turned on by setting the `$allowRemembering` variable to be `true` in **Config/Auth.php**.